|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Dianne Scheinberg, MS, RD, LDN

 About one-quarter of people with Zollinger-Ellison syndrome have a genetic disorder called multiple endocrine neoplasia type 1 (MEN 1).
-Patients with MEN 1 have additional endocrine tumors in the brain and neck.
+People with MEN 1 may have additional endocrine tumors in the brain and neck.

 Risk Factors TOP

 Factors that may increase your chance of Zollinger-Ellison syndrome include:

 In many people, Zollinger-Ellison syndrome causes symptoms similar to an ulcer or gastroesophageal reflux disease (GERD).

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.

 Imaging tests may help your doctor to detect and localize the tumors.
 These tests may include:

 Talk with your doctor about the best treatment plan for you.
 Options include:

 Surgical removal of the gastrin-secreting tumors may be attempted.
 This may not be possible though if there are multiple tumors, or if cancer cells have spread to other parts of the body.